cw: violence, blades, persecution, body control, body horror

 I’m with Ghouls, Chere thinks, and nothing’s happened.
 Everything is fine.
 They look, she thinks, happy.
 Though that must not be possible.
 They’re pulsing, muscles rippling, and standing between them, she forgets the chill of her anti-thermals.

 They’re leading her down the hall.
-Past a bend, she sees with wide open eyes, that wasn’t even marked by a neon sign.
+Past a bend, she sees with wide eyes, that wasn’t even marked by a neon sign.
 It was just a shadow, one they slipped through.

 Everything isn't fine, she thinks.
 A flood of panic tells her it’s worse now.
 If she’s with the Ghouls and nothing is happening to her, that means she’s their friend.

 If you’re friends with the Ghouls, the Frost Giants will come for you.
 She didn’t think it that far, but she knows now that has to be how it works.
 The Frost Giants have never liked Ghouls.
 That’s always seemed… okay?
 Not okay, she guesses.
 If they grilled her on it, sure.
 In the walls of her psyche, where it’s just her and maybe the Choker, she’d say it wasn’t okay.
-Say it until the Choker holicked her to untroubled sleep.
+Say it until the Choker channelled her to untroubled sleep.

 Now it doesn’t seem fun to be a friend of the Ghouls.
 She looks around her, to see what she can see.
-Looking first for reflective surfaces, like the glimmering glass of the spiring towers.
+Looking first for reflective surfaces, like the glimmering glass of the aspiring towers.

 She doesn’t see them.
-Since she followed the violet glowlines, all she’s seen is more pockets of space between the graded blacks of the hard-format.
+Since she followed the violet glow-lines, all she’s seen is more pockets of space between the graded blacks of the hard-format.

 More voids.
 Anything could be behind each void, she thinks.
 A way out, or another Ghoul, or maybe nothing at all.
 It would have to be all three to keep everything safe.